contentful/forma-36/MIGRATION.md

 `npx @contentful/f36-codemod`

-If you decide to do it manually, you would need to transform you exising code:
+If you decide to do it manually, you would need to transform you existing code:

 ```tsx static=true
 import { Grid, GridItem } from '@contentful/forma-36-react-components';